 Lamb Kofta is a meatball made from seasoned ground lamb.
 It is a popular dish all over the eastern Mediterranean and the Middle East.
 Kofta can be grilled, cooked on the stove, or roasted in the oven, but I like to cook them in the air fryer for a quick weeknight dinner that the whole family loves.

-Serve these lamb kofta with an easy-to-make tahini sauce and store-bought pita bread for an effortless yet authentic Middle Eastern meal at home.
+Serve these air fryer lamb kofta with an easy-to-make tahini sauce and store-bought pita bread for an effortless yet authentic Middle Eastern meal at home.

 What Is Lamb Kofta?

 Kofta is the Arabic word for meatball.
 All over the Middle East, Greece, and Turkey, people enjoy kofta made from ground beef, lamb, or veal – or a combination of meats.
 The meat is often flavored with onion, garlic, fresh herbs, and earthy or sweet spices like cumin, allspice, and cinnamon.
 Kofta can be shaped into balls, flat patties, or even long skinny torpedoes.

 Ground lamb is one of the most commonly used meats for kofta because lamb is a favorite meat in this part of the world.
 Around the Mediterranean, beef is very expensive and many people do not eat pork for religious reasons, hence lamb is the preferred protein.

 It has a very mild flavor and is easy to find at the grocery store.
 So, this is a perfect recipe to try if you are new to cooking lamb or you don’t love lamb that has a strong gamey flavor.
 I promise that these lamb kofta will win over any lamb skeptics in your house!